Transverse forces and glassy liquids in infinite dimensions: Conclusion and outlook

 This work can also be seen as a first step towards exploring somewhat more involved acceleration methods such as lifting (this will change the exact definition of the cavity variable).
 It is not clear how the existence of odd transport in our transverse forces will translate in the presence of auxiliary lifting degrees of freedom, and what the interplay with acceleration will look like.

 In our work, the transverse force which is applied has the simplest possible structure.
 There exist other forms of transverse driving forces that can be imposed and finding the one that optimizes acceleration~\cite{lelievre2013optimal} is a key open question in many-body systems.
-As for the present case, we can hope that the framework of dynamical mean-field theory will allow for progress in that interesting direction.
+While we expect our results to generalize readily to any antisymmetric matrix $\bA$, other, possibly more physics-informed choices for the nonequilibrium drive are possible.
+As for the present case, we can hope that the framework of dynamical mean-field theory will allow for progress in this interesting direction.